Jiho-YesNLP/text-summ-for-doc-retrieval/README.md

 ### Run preprocessing.py

-In order to run proprocessing script, PubMed corpus needs to be imported in Solr database.
+In order to run proprocessing script, PubMed corpus needs to be imported into a Solr database.
 Instruction to install and import PubMed corpus into a Solr core is available in this [documentation](https://tinyurl.com/yyxwx8wv).
+You can also refer to the [script](index_docs_solr.py) we used for indexing PubMed documents in the Solr system.

 `preprocessing.py` will generate training datasets split into train/valid sets.
 Preprocessed datsets are also available for downloading [[here](https://drive.google.com/file/d/1bHRhDV-SYJysr_w7mdGg7Yc4ep__S0gj/view?usp=sharing)]